Let me start off by answering the big question lingering right now… what makes a happy mom?

 does NOT have it all figured out.

 does NOT have super powers.

 Years ago, I used to be the exact opposite of a happy mom.
 I was a tired mom, a short-tempered mom, a stressed-out mom, a burnt out mom, and a worried mom.
 But I never would have defined myself as a happy mom.

 It’s not at all that I didn’t love being a mom or loved my kids with every part of me but I was so consumed with “getting it right” and “getting it all done” that all the fun in my days got sucked right out the window like a vacuum, leaving me

 What Happy Moms Do Every Day

 I needed a brand new perspective – one that freed me from the bondage of carrying my motherhood on my own.
-I wanted to learn what other happy moms I knew were doing who didn’t seem to feel overwhelmed all the time.
+I wanted to learn what other happy moms I knew were doing who didn’t seem to feel so overwhelmed all the time.

 And I did.
 I pinpointed three things that happy moms do every day.
-And doing these simple things really help so much to remove the pressure and stress that comes with motherhood and focus on being free to focus on the things that matter the most.
+And doing these simple things really help so much to remove the pressure and stress that come with motherhood and focus on being free to focus on the things that matter the most.

 The Bible calls children, His reward.
 And I believe that with all my heart.
 No matter how much stress I may experience as a mom, it will never ever outweigh the joy and gratitude I feel for having the title mom.

 “He gives the childless woman a family, making her a happy mother.
 Praise the Lord!”Psalms 113:9 NLT